NASA-LIS/NASA-Land-Coupler/README.md

 ## SSH keys
-We are using ssh URLs for cloning submodules, so you will need to ensure that you have added your public SSH key from Discover to your GitHub account.
+We are using ssh URLs for cloning submodules, so you will need to ensure that you have added your public SSH key from your platform (Discover and/or Cheyenne) to your GitHub account.

 ## Clone Instructions
 So far, these have been tested on **NASA Discover**.